 The female sexual organs have reproductive and sexual functions and are divided into internal and external sexual organs.
-The external female genital (vulva, pudendum) reach from the outside to the hymen.
+The external female genital (vulva, pudendum) reaches from the outside to the hymen.
 Some authors also consider the female urethra as an external female sexual organ.
 Urinary and genital apparatus are summarized by the term genitourinary system (or, urogenital system).

-The internal genitals include paired ovaries and oviducts (Fallopian tubes), the uterus and the vagina.
+The internal genitals include paired ovaries and oviducts (Fallopian tubes), the uterus, and the vagina.
 Fallopian tubes and ovaries form the adnexa of the uterus.

-Function of the ovaries
+The function of the ovaries

 The ovaries supply the female germ cells and produce sex hormones (estrogen and progesterone).
-The periodical fluctuations of the production of hormones are the foundation for the feminine cycle.
+The periodical fluctuations of the production of hormones are the foundation of the feminine cycle.
 The size of the ovary is about 4 x 2 x 1 cm.
 After menopause (climacteric), the ovaries atrophy.

 Position of the ovaries

-- The Ligamentum ovarii proprium (ovarian ligament) extends to the Corpus uteri.
+- The ligamentum ovarii proprium (ovarian ligament) extends to the corpus uteri.

-- The Ligamentum suspensorium ovarii, the ligament to the pelvic wall that contains the ovarian vessels, including the ovarian artery.
+- The ligamentum suspensorium ovarii, the ligament to the pelvic wall that contains the ovarian vessels, including the ovarian artery.

 The uterine tubes